If you know, you know.

 I'm visiting the Golden State right now.
 So this message is pre-programmed.

 Singing starts at 2:10.
-"Mexican Reggae" was a tentative description of the song before the group settled on "Hotel California."
-There is no real Hotel California.
+"Mexican Reggae" was a tentative description of the song before the Eagles settled on "Hotel California."
+Just so you know, there is no Hotel California.
 The building on the album cover is in fact the Beverly Hills Hotel on Sunset Boulevard in Los Angeles.

 "Some of the wilder interpretations of that song have been amazing.
 It was really about the excesses of American culture and certain girls we knew.
 But it was also about the uneasy balance between art and commerce."-- Don Henley, 9/11/07